Conference / Pre-accounts planning 2024

 About this event

-This conference provides those responsible for financial reporting the opportunity to start to plan for the financial year-end.
-This year, the conference will run online over two days.
+This conference provided those responsible for financial reporting the opportunity to start to plan for the financial year-end.
+This year, the conference ran online over two days.

-The programme will explore changes to accounting and reporting requirements and to raise any issues/questions with NHS England and DHSC colleagues.
+The programme explored changes to accounting and reporting requirements and provided opportunities to raise any issues/questions with NHS England and DHSC colleagues.

-Delegates will be given opportunities to interact via a series of question and answer sessions and focused workshops.
+Delegates were given opportunities to interact via a series of question and answer sessions and focused workshops.

 Feb 21